Cody Bellinger Player Props: Cubs vs. Brewers

-The Chicago Cubs, including Cody Bellinger (.425 on-base percentage in past 10 games, 87 points above season-long percentage), battle starting pitcher Adrian Houser and the Milwaukee Brewers at American Family Field, Wednesday at 8:10 PM ET.
+Cody Bellinger and his .439 on-base percentage over his past 10 games (98 points higher than his season-long percentage), will be in action for the Chicago Cubs against the Milwaukee Brewers and Freddy Peralta on July 6 at 2:10 PM ET.

-In his last appearance, he racked up two hits (going 2-for-4 with an RBI) against the Brewers.
+He had two hits (going 2-for-4) in his last game against the Brewers.

 Cody Bellinger Game Info & Props vs. the Brewers